 FSM also made me aware of the International Plastic Modelers Society.
 I joined this group in 1996 and entered my first IPMS competition that year.
 This was another milestone for me as a modeler.
 I learned that these events can afford a modeler terrific chances to see the work of other hobbyists, which makes the hobby a much less solitary one.
 The other competitors that I’ve met have always been very friendly and more than happy to share tips and ideas - it's exhilarating to be able to talk about plastic modeling with people whose eyes don’t glaze over after a few seconds!
 Finally there’s the dealers’ rooms where it’s possible to get models, books, tools, etc. that one can’t always find in a local hobby shop - and at good prices, too.

 Ultimately, having won numerous awards in model competitions at the local, regional, and national levels, publishing articles on plastic modeling in several genre magazines and two books, and having been commissioned to build kits for manufacturers, I thought that maybe I would like to build models as a professional.
-But after a while, I found that I was spending all the time at my workbench building models for others and finishing none of my own.
-So, in 2020, I've cut back on commission work.
+Recently Kathy and I have begun the task of preparing to move, which in turn has meant putting my hobby on hold.
+I've cut commission work to the last few projects and then I will have to stop entirely until we get settled into whatever new place we find..

-All that said, I hope that every visitor will be able to take some new idea away whenever he or she visits McGovern's Models.
+In the meantime, I hope that every visitor to McGovern's Models will be able to take some new idea away whenever he or she visits.

 Thanks for looking in!